MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 * Touch keyboard auto invokes when you tap text fields.

 As part of this, we’ve also made a few small changes to the tablet section in Settings.
-This experience is currently available for a portion of Insiders as we evaluate the quality.
 Here are the steps once it becomes available on your PC:
 1. Use your convertible PC as a laptop as you usually would–opening apps and interacting with them.
 2. When you’re ready to pick it up and go or lean back on the couch, you can fold back the keyboard or remove it altogether, and it should switch to this new model shown above.
 3. Now use your device as a tablet with touch.